onlabsorg/swan-js/docs/swan.md

 ## TRUTY and FALSY terms
-By definition, the following items are *FALSY*, meaning they give `Bool.FALSE` when converted to booleans:
+By definition, the following items are *FALSY*, meaning they give `FALSE` when converted to booleans:

 - empty tuple: `{}`
-- `Bool.FALSE` Bool
+- `FALSE` Bool
 - `0` Numb
 - empty Text: `""`
 - empty List: `[]`
 - empty Namespace: `{}`
 - Undefined item

-All other items are *TRUTY*, meaning that they give `Bool.TRUE` when converted to booleans.
+All other items are *TRUTY*, meaning that they give `TRUE` when converted to booleans.

 A tuple is *FALSY* if all its items are *FALSY*, while it is *TRUTY* if at